OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_get_content_format.md

   "tocPath": "Items/Download formats"
 } -->

-### Known constraints with HTML to PDF conversion
+### Known issues with HTML to PDF conversion

-(1)	The component used to transform HTML to PDF is not as smart as modern web browsers at correctly parsing HTML that is not well-formed.
-For example, if a table row is missing an end tag (</tr>) this component is not smart enough to detect that the next open tag (<tr>) is the beginning of a new row.
-The component will render a table with one long row, much of which ends up being clipped beyond the page.
-For best performance validate that the HTML is well formed – ideally following the XHTML standard.
+(1)	For best performance validate that the HTML follows the XHTML standard.
+The component will not perform as well as modern web browsers at correctly parsing HTML that is not well-formed, for example if a table row is missing an end tag (</tr>).

 (2)	Under some circumstances non-Latin characters will not render as expected.
 For example, a set of predefined fonts are installed for languages like Chinese, but if the HTML does not specify a commonly known font the component under some circumstances will fail to determine which font to use and the character won’t be displayed properly.